 Fluoride is the active ingredient for anticavity mouth rinse products.
-Other components can be added into mouth rinse products, including sodium benzoate, sodium chloride, and disodium phosphate.
-Mouthwash containing 0.02-0.05% sodium fluoride can be purchased over the counter and used daily to prevent cavities (dental caries).
+Other components can also be added to mouth rinse products, such as sodium benzoate, sodium chloride, and disodium phosphate.
+Mouthwash containing 0.02-0.05% sodium fluoride can be purchased over the counter and used daily to prevent cavities.
 Mouthwash manufacturers are required to determine the fluoride concentration in the final products.
-The determination of fluoride in oral solution using ion chromatography (IC) is described in the United States Pharmacopeia (USP) Sodium Fluoride Oral Solution monograph.
+The determination of fluoride in oral solution using ion chromatography (IC) is described in the USP Sodium Fluoride Oral Solution monograph.1

 The USP monograph method lists an L46 column set for the determination of fluoride in oral solution.
-The Thermo ScientificTM DionexTM CarboPacTM PA1 column set belongs to this category and was reported to be the column used for this method.
-An IC system was set up using a Dionex CarboPac PA1 column set and the same mobile phase and thermo scientific chromatographic conditions as the USP monograph.
-However, we found the retention time of chloride is about 37 min, which is much longer than the expected time of 5 min reported in the USP monograph.
-The retention time of chloride remained around 37 min after extensive troubleshooting that included testing different column lots, mobile phase chemicals, and IC systems.
+The Thermo ScientificTM DionexTM CarboPacTM PA1 column set belongs to this category and was reported to be the column used for this method.2 An IC system was set up using a Dionex CarboPac PA1 column set with the same mobile phase and chromatographic conditions as the USP monograph.
+However, we found the retention time of chloride is about 37 min, which is much longer than the expected time of 5 min reported in the monograph.
+The retention time of chloride remained around 37 min after extensive troubleshooting that included testing different column lots, mobile phase chemicals, and IC system.
+Therefore, after testing a few other Thermo ScientificTM DionexTM IC columns, the Thermo ScientificTM DionexTM IonPacTM AS22 column set was chosen in this study as an alternate column because it elutes chloride within 10 min while keeping the fluoride peak far away from the water dip (void volume).